I am a Grand Prix rider, an NCCP Level III

 - 2016 CPEDI at Thunderbird Show Park in BC, Canada

-I will continue to train and work with Adult Amateur’s, Young Riders and Juniors, Open and Para riders.
+I work with Adult Amateur’s, Young Riders and Juniors, Open and Para riders.
 My biggest, unwavering passion is riding, training and competing the wonderful horses that come my way.
 They all contribute to my education in and my understanding of Dressage.

 I have trained many horses to Grand Prix.
 The majority have been started as green 3 year olds as the cost of a ‘trained’ horse can be prohibitive.
 This has taught me patience, helped me develop an eye for an ‘athlete’ and shown me that as a trainer I have to be aware that not every horse ends up at Grand Prix.
 Each horse can specialize at the level at which they show the most talent.
 Some are perfect Third Level amateur horses, some work their best in the Small Tour (PSG/Int 1) and a few have the mental and physical capacity for Grand Prix.